alvations/japanese_corpus/aligners_cleaners/token_aligner/README.md

 ## Algorithm Description

 It's pretty straightforward.
 It basically works by counting the number of tokens that could be a translation pair and normalizing twice (once by possible num translation pairs for each token, and again by num tokens in the target sentences).
+Note, though, the following preproccessing steps

+* Tokenize JP, EN sentences
+* Extract *content words* from the JP sentence (nouns, roots of verbs, adjectives.
+No okurigana)
+* Obtain *lemmas* of words in the EN sentence

 ![Algorithm description](https://raw.githubusercontent.com/rpryzant/japanese_corpus/master/aligners_cleaners/token_aligner/static/fig1.png)